Skip to content

 public

-For example let's give public user access to Chinook database.
+For example, you can give public access to the Chinook database with a mapping.

 curl -i 'http://localhost/db.json'